tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most patients have a single peak of PD-1 blockade-induced immune reinvigoration despite on-going treatment
  - responding exhausted T cells in blood contain TCR clonotypes shared with tumor infiltrating T cells
  - ratio of exhausted T cell reinvigoration to tumor burden predicts clinical response
+# T-cell repertoire analysis and metrics of diversity and clonality
+ - **TCR alpha beta heterodimer disulfide linked, each chain has constant and variable domain, 3 CDRs per chain so CDR1-3 alpha and beta**
+ - **CDR3 product of junctional diversity, most variable**
+ - **TCR-pMHC binding rather low-affinity, degenerate (many TCRs recognize same peptide and many peptides recognized by same TCR)**
+ - **CDR1-2 contact MHC and CDR3 contacts peptide is the general rule, but CDR1 alpha also contacts peptide and CDR3 beta doesn't contact peptide too much**
+## Diversity meaures
+ - richness refers to number of unique TCR sequences, evenness refers to distribution spectrum of these TCR sequences (relative abundances)
+ - diversity relates to level of uncertainty that TCR sequence sorted from reportoire would belong to a certain T cell clone (unique TCR sequence)
+ - Shannon entropy: order (alpha) of 1, 0 means monoclonal, max (log of number of unique sequences) means evenely distributed TCR sequences, encounters higher variation upon addition of low frequency clones than Gini-Simpson index
+ - Gini-Simpson index: order (alpha) of 2, 0 means monoclonal, 1 means polyclonal with equivalent representation of all clones, barely affected by increasing number of unique TCRs in repertoire (unlike Shannon entropy)
+ - Pielou's index (evenness measure): clonal evenness refers to clonal diversity, 1 - Pielou's index is often used and here 0 means maximally diverse and 1 means monoclonal
+ - Gini coefficient: inequality measure, distinct from Gini-Simpson index, 0 means maximal diversity, high value means monoclonal
 # T cell tolerance: central and peripheral
 ## Summary
  - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus